-[59] Even if the consortium is not "part" of the board, I find that the board has control of the responsive records.
-The records, as outlined in detail above, are RFP-related records concerning the acquisition and provision of student transportation services for students of the board and its partner boards.

-[60] In addressing the issue of custody or control, I must have regard to the purposes of MFIPPA.
+- [63] Even if the consortium is not "part" of the board, I find that the board has control of the responsive records.
+The records, as outlined in detail above, are RFP-related records concerning the acquisition and provision of student transportation services for students of the board and its partner boards. - [64] In addressing the issue of custody or control, I must have regard to the purposes of MFIPPA.
 In the City of Ottawa v.
 Ontario, the Divisional Court found that in determining whether an institution has custody or control of a record, the analysis requires a purposive interpretation of the statutory language used in MFIPPA.
-The Court described the intent of the legislature in enacting MFIPPA as enhancing democratic values by providing its citizens with access to government information.

-[61] Student transportation is part of a school board's responsibility under the EA.
-Interpreting the term "custody or control" as including access to records about the procurement of student transportation is consistent with the purpose of MFIPPA as set out in section 1(a) by enhancing a citizen's right to fully participate in democracy through access to information about this important government activity.

-[62] I also have regard to the two part test applied by the Supreme Court of Canada in Canada (Information Commissioner) v.
+The Court described the intent of the legislature in enacting MFIPPA as enhancing democratic values by providing its citizens with access to government information. - [65] Student transportation is part of a school board's responsibility under the EA.
+Interpreting the term "custody or control" as including access to records about the procurement of student transportation is consistent with the purpose of MFIPPA as set out in section 1(a) by enhancing a citizen's right to fully participate in democracy through access to information about this important government activity. - [66] I also have regard to the two part test applied by the Supreme Court of Canada in Canada (Information Commissioner) v.
 Canada (Minister of National Defence) in determining whether the board has control of records that are arguably not in its physical possession.
-The test is:
+The test is: - (1) Do the contents of the document relate to a departmental matter? - (2) Could the government institution reasonably expect to obtain a copy of the document upon request? - [67] Applying the first part of the test, the contents of the records relate to a function of the board.
+The school bus is an extension of the classroom.
+The school principal's authority applies aboard the school bus.
+The consortium's website states:

-&lt;sup>18 City of Ottawa v.
+&lt;sup>21 City of Ottawa v.
 Ontario, 2010 ONSC 6835.

-&lt;sup>19 City of Ottawa v.
+&lt;sup>22 City of Ottawa v.
 Ontario, (cited above).

-&lt;sup>20 2011 SCC 25, [2011] 2 SCR 306.
+&lt;sup>23 2011 SCC 25, [2011] 2 SCR 306.